Maedeh-Ghazanfari/Book-Shelf/Hands On Machine Learning with Scikit Learn/Reflections.md

 🧠 What I’ve learned so far:

-🎯Some Types of Noise in Data
+## Some Types of Noise in Data

 Stochastic Noise: Random variations in data that cannot be explained by input features — also known as irreducible error.
 It’s unpredictable, not caused by the model, and inherent in real-world data.

 Rounding Error: A rounding error is a deterministic type of noise that arises due to limitations in how numbers are stored or represented, especially when working with floating-point numbers.
 Rounding error occurs when a number cannot be represented exactly in the computer's memory, so it gets rounded to the nearest representable value.
 It’s systematic, meaning it's introduced in a predictable, repeatable way.

-🎯Plots along with the correlation coefficient between their horizontal and vertical axes:
+## Plots along with the correlation coefficient between their horizontal and vertical axes:

 <img width="858" height="381" alt="image" src="https://github.com/user-attachments/assets/30aa8760-443d-44bb-b165-6a0a8b7f3785" />

-🎯Feature Scaling:
+## Feature Scaling:

 <img width="838" height="293" alt="image" src="https://github.com/user-attachments/assets/74dbb2cb-594c-4c6e-9be7-2a4935615050" />